The Lonesome Sisters

 Debra Clifford has toured with Ginny Hawker & Tracy Schwarz, and is also a member of Old Buck, an old time music stringband with Riley Baugus on Banjo; Emily Schaad, fiddle; and Sabra Guzman, bass.
 The Old Buck CD was chosen by Scott Nygaard, editor of Acoustic Guitar magazine, as one of the best albums of 2013.

 In 2012, Sarah and Debra recorded three new CDs: Deep Water, Lonesome Scenes with Riley Baugus, and Long Time Sun released as Sarah Hawker, which is a Kudalini Yoga CD.

-Reviews

-"Crystalline harmonies and mournful tunes..."
-The Boston Globe 8/05 on the Lonesome Sisters at the Newport Folk Festival.